microsoft/fluentui/packages/react-text/etc/react-text.api.md

 import type { Slot } from '@fluentui/react-utilities';
 import { SlotClassNames } from '@fluentui/react-utilities';

-// Warning: (ae-forgotten-export) The symbol "TextWrapperProps" needs to be exported by the entry point index.d.ts
-//
 // @public
 const Body_2: FunctionComponent<TextWrapperProps>;
 export { Body_2 as Body }